surajp/cli-files-plugin/messages/file.import.md

 # flags.batch-size.summary

-The total size of files to import in a single batch. (a single composite api call)
+The total size of files (in MB) to import in a single batch. (a single composite api call)

 # flags.batch-size.description